Environmental Obligations in Bankruptcy: Reconciling the Conflicting Goals of Bankruptcy and Environmental Laws

 The panel will review these and other key issues:

-- When are environmental claims dischargeable in bankruptcy, and what are the exceptions?
+- When are environmental claims dischargeable in bankruptcy and what are the limitations?

 - What kinds of governmental actions are unaffected by the automatic stay?